-The system used to demonstrate this process consists of the ADuCM3027/ADuCM3029 MCU and a sensor (such as an accelerometer) connected over the SPI.
+The system that demonstrates this process consists of the ADuCM4050 MCU and a sensor (such as an accelerometer) connected over the SPI.

 To design a power efficient system, it is essential to put the core in sleep mode whenever there is no processing required.
 In such a system, after a sensor reading is available, the core is woken up to receive and process the data from the sensor.